About All Nations

 OPERATIONS DIRECTOR

-Jade is a proud two-spirit Nisga’a man from the Nisga’a nation in the Northwest Coast of British Columbia (near Prince Rupert and Terrace).
-He is also from Salmon Arm, the Secwépemc people.
+Jade is a proud Two-Spirit Nisga’a man from the Nisga’a Nation on the Northwest Coast of British Columbia, and also has roots in Salmon Arm with the Secwépemc people.
+Since 2010, Jade has made his home in the Vancouver Tri-Cities area.

 MARCUS EDGARS